starknet-io/starknet.js/www/docs/guides/connect_account.md

 const myEthAccount = new Account(provider, myEthAccountAddress, myEthSigner)
 ```

-And if you need a randon Ethereum private key:
+And if you need a random Ethereum private key:

 ```typescript
 const myPrivateKey = eth.ethRandomPrivateKey();